Next: Auxiliary output options, Previous: Verbosity options, Up: Invocation [Contents][Index]

 --output-c-include-directory-flags

-Print the flags that are passed to the C compiler to specify which directories to search for C header files.
+Print to standard output the flags that are passed to the C compiler to specify which directories to search for C header files.
 This includes the C header files from the standard library.
-The flags are printed to the standard output.

 --output-target-arch